lumaku/exploring_hybrid_ctc_attention_asr/README.md

 This repository contains the source code for the paper [Exploring Hybrid CTC/Attention End-to-End Speech Recognition with Gaussian Processes](https://link.springer.com/chapter/10.1007/978-3-030-26061-3_27).

-We analyzed the multi-objective training approach from ESPnet that combines CTC and location-aware attention using a Gaussian Process hyperparameter optimizer. the analyzed model consists of two parts.
+We analyzed the multi-objective training approach from ESPnet that combines CTC and location-aware attention using a Gaussian Process hyperparameter optimizer.
+The analyzed model consists of two parts.

 1. The encoder is a pyramid BLSTM encoder that uses projection layers: